genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/06_database.md

 ### 1. Edit the system configuration file

-Edit the file **\~/run/site-specific/cfg/genesis-system-definition.kts**.
+Edit the [system definition file](/creating-applications/configure-runtime/system-definitions/): **\~/run/site-specific/cfg/genesis-system-definition.kts**.
 Before you start, make sure you know the JDBC connection string for the database, which specifies the host, the username and password.

 You need to make two changes.